Costeer/101st-Wiki/content/Resources/Deployments/Tracking Deployments.md

-this is a suggestion on how to keep track on deployments You are not required to keep track but it might be fun to know
+this is a suggestion on how to keep track on deployments You are not required to keep track but it might be helpful to know

 #### Deployments done in the 101st
-I am also in all squads (obviusly)
+I am also in all squads (obviously)

 | Date/Time                        | Planet         | Diff | Squad                            | Leader   | Operation                             |
 | :------------------------------- | :------------- | :--- | :------------------------------- | :------- | :------------------------------------ |